jdurack/WebTime/README.md

 WebTime is a dead-simple Chrome extension that keeps track of how much time you spend on certain sites each day.

 You configure a list of sites on which you want to track time, and a daily time limit.
-WebTime gives you a colored indicator in the toolbar to help you keep track of your daily time on those sites.
+WebTime gives you a colored icon in the toolbar to help you keep track of your daily time on those sites.

+The toolbar icon changes slowly from green -> yellow -> orange -> red.
+When you're on a listed site, it shows you your total minutes today on your site list.
+If you've gone over your alotment, it adds '!'.

 I find it useful to know how much time I'm spending 'unproductively'.
 I set my list to be domains that I go when I'm bored, e.g. 'cnn.com', 'techcrunch.com', etc.